Firefly Species on Grandfather

 Lucidota atra – Woodland Lucy Firefly

-The larval form of a fungus gnat (the only species of fly in North America that has bioluminescent larva).
-The larvae have blue lanterns on the anterior (head) and posterior (tail) of its body.
-The blue light that it emits is the purest blue color of any terrestrial animal.
-This species is present along moist banks of streams and forested areas.
-The larvae feed on tiny insects that they trap in a web after luring them in with their blue lanterns.
+The larval form of a fungus gnat, this is the only fly species in North America with bioluminescent larvae.
+The larvae have blue lanterns at both the anterior (head) and posterior (tail) ends of their bodies.
+The blue light they emit is the purest blue of any terrestrial animal.
+This species is found along moist banks near streams and in forested areas.
+The larvae feed on tiny insects, which they trap in a web after luring them with their blue lanterns.

 Read about upcoming Firefly events and their presence on Grandfather Mountain.